 In this article: Audio & Video Players | Audio Editors & Extractors | Video Editors | Image Viewers | Image Editors | Communication | Gaming | Productivity | Text Editors | Notes | Security & Privacy | System Tools | Web & FTP | Miscellaneous

 Audio & Video Players

 A nice little media player, with different skins, playlists, and the ability to play and rip audio CDs.
-It supports multiple formats, advanced tagging capabilities, and customisable keyboard shortcuts.
+It supports multiple formats, advanced tagging capabilities, and customizable keyboard shortcuts.

 A media player that needs no real introduction.
 VLC Player is hugely popular due to its ability to “just work”.
 It handles virtually any file format you care to throw at it.
 It plays DVDs, streaming video, and music.
 So really you could just install VLC and forget the rest if you really wanted to.

 PotPlayer is a feature-rich media player that plays hundreds of different video and audio formats without any dependency on installed codecs, as well as streaming media and DVD video.
 Other features include configurable subtitles, audio and subtitles delay adjustment, video equalizer, playlist support, etc.